-The first issue to consider, is overlooking and missing out on the market’s top talent.
+Businesses that are fortunate enough to be recruiting this year are facing plenty of their own challenges in recruitment.
+The first challenge to consider is overlooking and missing out on the market’s top talent.
 With so many applications to review and not enough time to dedicate to recruitment, talented candidates are slipping through the net.

 As Recruitment Consultants, you are probably aware of the time restraints felt by most hiring managers during the recruitment process.
 With overwhelming numbers of applicants to consider, the vetting process is unlikely to be as thoroughly executed.
 While this might level the playing field, quality candidates inevitably slip through the cracks, as their CV’s are skimmed over, or worse, skipped past.